 90 points if you have 3 to 5 months

 80 points if you have 1 to 3 months

 70 points if you have less than a month

-In general, the more inconsistent your income and the more dependents you have, the larger an emergency-fund cushion you should have, suggests Matt Shapiro, a CFP® with LearnVest Planning Services.
+In general, the more inconsistent your income and the more dependents you have, the larger an emergency-fund cushion you should have, suggests Matt Shapiro, CFP®, a financial planner with LearnVest Planning Services.
 If you’re self-employed, for example, you might want to shoot for nine months of take-home pay.

 Bottom line: People should have a minimum of one month's worth of take-home pay in an emergency fund before they work toward any other financial goal, and eventually aim for somewhere between three and nine months.